National Defense Authorization Act for Fiscal Year 2021: Veto override

-Omitted provisions
+Original proposals

 The bill approved by the House included a provision to require the executive to consult with Congress before invoking the Insurrection Act of 1807, and blocked appropriations from being used for nuclear testing.
 It also included an amendment introduced by Rep. Tulsi Gabbard (D-HI) and passed by the House 336–71 which "would let soldiers use cannabis derivatives like CBD", and would have reversed the Department of Defense's policy against cannabis derivatives if it became law.
 The cannabis-related changes were not retained in the enrolled bill passed by both houses of Congress.
 It also called for the establishment of a commission to rename military assets that honor Confederate officers.

 The act failed to include the Creating Helpful Incentives to Produce Semiconductors for America (CHIPS) Act, which aims to promote semiconductor research, development and manufacturing.